Venues of the 2002 Winter Olympics: Rice–Eccles Olympic Stadium

-Rice-Eccles Stadium is an American football stadium located 3 mi east of downtown Salt Lake City, on the campus of the University of Utah.
+Rice–Eccles Stadium is an American football stadium located 3 mi east of downtown Salt Lake City, on the campus of the University of Utah.
 It is the home field of the Utah Utes, and sits at an elevation of 4657 ft above sea level, and 350 ft above downtown Salt Lake City.
 Rice-Eccles Stadium had its start when the university built Ute Stadium in 1927, and the stadium was expanded and improved.
-By the time Salt Lake City won its Olympic bid in 1995, Rice Stadium (as it was then known) had a spectator capacity of only 32,500.
-Plans called for the opening and closing ceremonies of the 2002 games to be held at the stadium, and with this in mind, the stadium was almost completely demolished after the 1997 football season.
-Expansion work was completed in fall 1998, and the stadium opened for the first game of the season on September 12, 1998, with seating for 45,017 spectators.

-The stadium served as the venue for the opening ceremony on February 8, 2002, and for the closing ceremony on February 24, 2002.
-In order to host the ceremonies, the grass field was paved over with asphalt, and a stage was constructed, the scoreboards were removed, flags and Olympic livery were installed, temporary seating was brought in (allowing more than 50,000 spectators), and the 2002 Olympic Cauldron was installed atop the southern bleachers.
-An estimated 3.5 billion people watched the opening and closing ceremonies on television through broadcasts from the stadium.
-The opening ceremony of the 2002 Winter Paralympics was also held in the stadium on March 7, 2002.
+When Salt Lake City was bidding to host the Games between 1993 and 1995, the stadium's capacity was approximately 32,500 people, and the demands for its reconstruction were very high, since the original plan was for the venue to host the opening and closing ceremonies of the Games.For this to happen, the stadium needed to be rebuilt at the end of the 1997 college football season, and virtually its entire structure was demolished.
+Expansion work was completed in fall 1998, and the stadium opened for the first game of the season on September 12, 1998, with seating for 45,017 spectators.The stadium served as the Olympic Stadium hosting the Olympics opening and closing ceremonies along the Paralympics opening ceremonies.
+In order to host the ceremonies, the grass was temporarily removed with asphalt exposed, taking its place, and an ice stage was constructed, the main scoreboards were removed.Olympic and Paralympic livery were installed, temporary seating was brought in (allowing more than 50,000 spectators), and the 2002 Olympic and Paralympic Cauldron was installed atop the southern bleachers.
+An estimated 3.5 billion people watched the opening and closing ceremonies on television through broadcasts from the stadium..